eddieblu/startup/README.md

 ### Elevator pitch

-Sunshine Gratitude is an innovative twist on daily gratitude, blending spiritual well-being into a faith-based social network.
+Scatter Sunshine is an innovative twist on daily gratitude, blending spiritual well-being into a faith-based social network.
 One post each day unlocks a feed of uplifting entries, sparking real-time encouragement through heart-reacts and streak-driven consistency.
 Whether you’re looking to cultivate a deeper spiritual routine or find uplifting support from a like-minded community, Sunshine Gratitude is here to guide you toward a brighter, more meaningful life—one day at a time.

 ### Design